bhargavkathivarapu/Flickr-Image-extraction/README.md

 This consists of two parts

-1. Fetching images form Flikr for each class you want to classify
+1. Fetching images form Flickr for each class you want to classify

 2. Restructuring the data retrived into pytorch Image folder structure

-## Part I : Fetching images form Flikr
+## Part I : Fetching images form Flickr

 There are two ways to fetch results from Flicker
- ### 1. Using the python FlickerAPI module .
+ ### 1. Using the python FlickrAPI module .
  Where you sign-in register in Flickr website and get API_KEY to do queries Link for this approach
  Register -